Table Tennis Bats

 Since 7 October 2009, a device called a Mini-RAE Lite®, which can detect very small amounts of solvents, has been used to test rackets.

-2. Boosters and Tuners etc
+2. Boosters and Tuners

-Table tennis bat cleaners - banned
+Table tennis bat cleaners are not authorised

 3. 4mm thickness for sandwich rubbers

-Table tennis bats - measure rubber thickness by courtesy of the ITTF
+Measuring rubber thickness by courtesy of the ITTF

-4. Logos on rubbers
+4. Authorisation logos on rubbers

-Table Tennis Rubber - ITTF logo
+ITTF logo

 Here's an example of the details you'll see on the lower portion of Butterfly Tenergy 05 rubbers.